OCIA - Order of Christian Initiation for Adults

 Mystagogy

-In the Mystagogy stage, candidates are no longer attending weekly meetings but will continue to meet regularly with their sponsor and/or mentor.
+In the Mystagogy stage, candidates will continue to meet regularly with their sponsor and/or mentor.
 Mystagogy takes place during the Easter Season.
 The newly Baptized are referred to as "Neophytes."
 This stage can include additional catechesis and will focus on discipleship and participation in parish ministries.

 Registration Information